Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

-To account for the local intensity changes induced by lung ventilation, authors have proposed locally-invariant similarity metrics $\Sim$ based on image intensity gradients \citep{haber_intensity_2006} or patch-based descriptors \citep{heinrich_mind_2012, cachier_3d_2000}.
-In addition to a measure of image similarity, $\Sim$ may also include problem-specific designed criteria to improve image registration.
-For instance, recent works have proposed a mixture of intensity similarity, lung boundary similarity and a distance of paired-keypoints \citep{ruhaak_estimation_2017, hering_cnn-based_2021}.
-Explicitly accounting for boundary similarity not only has been shown to improve overall registration \citep{ruhaak_improving_2011}, but also to allow for sliding motion estimation \citep{wu_evaluation_2008, vandemeulebroucke_automated_2012}.
+The optimal $\mathcal{T}_{\boldsymbol\mu}$ should maximize the similarity between the fixed $\mathcal{F}(x)$ and deformed moving $\mathcal{M}(\mathcal{T}_{\boldsymbol{\mu}}(x))$ images.
+To measure such similarity, problem-specific criteria should be considered.
+For instance, to account for the local intensity changes induced by lung ventilation, authors have proposed locally-invariant metrics based on image intensity gradients \cite{haber_intensity_2006} or patch-based descriptors \cite{heinrich_mind_2012, cachier_3d_2000}.
+More recently, authors have proposed a mixture of image similarity and boundary similarity \cite{ruhaak_estimation_2017}.
+Explicitly accounting for boundary similarity not only has been shown to improve overall registration \cite{ruhaak_improving_2011}, but also to allow for sliding motion estimation \cite{wu_evaluation_2008, vandemeulebroucke_automated_2012}.
+Following these previous works, the parameters $\boldsymbol\mu$ of $\mathcal{T}_{\boldsymbol\mu}$ were found by minimizing:

-Following these previous works, we designed a similarity metric $\Sim$ combining a measure of locally-invariant intensity similarity $\mathcal{D}$ and a measure of boundary similarity $\mathcal{B}$:
+where $\mathcal{D}$ is a measure of locally-invariant intensity similarity, $\mathcal{B}$ is a measure of boundary similarity, $\mathcal{R}$ is a regularization term enforcing the smoothness of the transformation and $\alpha$ allows to tune-in the strength of the regularization term.

 The locally-invariant image similarity $\mathcal{D}$ was implemented as a measure of image gradient similarity.
-However, instead of measuring the alignment of normalized gradient fields as originally proposed by \citeauthor{haber_intensity_2006}, the normalized correlation of gradient magnitudes was used in this study.
+However, instead of measuring the alignment of normalized gradient fields as originally proposed by Haber \etal \cite{haber_intensity_2006}, the normalized cross correlation (NCC) of gradient magnitudes was herein used: